radiolondra/YAMP/README.md

 - Also it doesn't seem to be possible to add elements in a layer on top of *MediaPlayer*.

-**YAMP** tries to overcome this last drawback with tricks that still generate a decent result.
+**YAMP** tries to live together with those drawbacks and still generate an acceptable result.

-There is still a lot of work to do to get a stable result, but this is certainly a good starting point.
+There is still a lot of work to do to have a stable result, but this is certainly a good starting point.

 Some "*goodies*" have been added, such as the use of [YT-DLP](https://github.com/yt-dlp/yt-dlp) to use videos from Youtube and other sites, generating links playable by **YAMP**.